jcurl/code.research/qnx/DEVELOPER.md

 build projects based on CMake.
 CMake is significantly simpler to write for, and use, than automake.

-See the `scripts/Makefile` for running the target `all` for the various targets, using `podman` under Linux (Ubuntu 22.04 and later).
+See the `scripts/Makefile` for running the target `linux` for the various targets, using `podman` under Linux (Ubuntu 22.04 and later).
 This automates the checks before committing changes.

 ### 3.2.
 Tier 2